Homotopy of periodic two by two matrices: Homotopy of loops of gapped matrices

 \subsection{No symmetry}

 $\mathbbm{R}^3/\{0\}$ is simply connected.
 This means that every (continuous) loop can be contracted to a point.
 Since $\mathbbm{R}^3/\{0\}$ is connected, every point is homotopic to every other point.
-Hence {any} loop of $2\times 2 $ gapped Bloch matrices $H(k)$ is null-homotopic (and similarly for any loop of projections).
-We identify the equivalence class with the Bloch matrix $H(k)=\sigma_z$ representing a periodic array of isolated cells.
-This choice is not canonical.
-Any $2\times 2$ simple (=non-degenerate) Bloch matrix is homotopic to any other non-degenerate Bloch matrix and the choice $\{\sigma_z\}$ is just that, a choice.
+Hence {any} loop of $2\times 2 $ gapped Bloch matrices $H(k)$ can be contracted to the constant $\sigma_z$ (for example), which represents a periodic array of isolated cells.

 The corresponding many-body ground state is a (formal) pure product state

 {Being homotopic to a pure product states is taken as the defining property} of a trivial phase.
 This gives the first line in Table~\ref{t:pt}.